DiamondFire11/Tartarus-Joystick-Mod/README.md

 ## A Note on Uploading

 In some instances, the SAM-BA programming software might encounter issues writing all firmware blocks to the MCU.
-This can happen if both the USB data pins (used for serial communication) and the programming interface try to access the device simultaneously, causing the MCU to crash.
+This can happen if the SERCOM and programming interface try to access the USB controller simultaneously, which causes the MCU to crash.
 If this occurs, simply double-press the reset button to force a reboot and enter bootloader mode.
 Then, retry uploading the code.

 ## Important Reminders